Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 * Learn about some of the different [data types in Redis](https://redis.io/topics/data-types-intro)
 * Learn about the [Hash](https://redis.io/docs/data-types/hashes/) data type and how we will use it to manage Tickets
 * Learn how to build a Leaderboard using a [Sorted Set](https://redis.io/docs/data-types/sorted-sets/)
-* Learn how to use [RediSearch](https://redis.io/docs/stack/search/) to execute fast queries on Redis Hashes or [JSON](https://redis.io/docs/stack/json/) documents
+* Learn how to use [RediSearch](https://redis.io/docs/stack/search/) to execute fast queries on Redis Hashes or [JSON](https://redis.io/docs/stack/json/) documents to build a fast matchmaking engine.

 ### Starting Redis and opening the CLI
 * In a terminal Window, open the Redis CLI and connect to your provided Redis Enterprise database by typing: